facebook/react/docs/tutorial/tutorial.md

   }
 ```

-We split the returned element into multiple lines for readability, and added parens around it so that JavaScript doesn't insert a semicolon after `return` and break our code.
+We split the returned element into multiple lines for readability, and added parents around it so that JavaScript doesn't insert a semicolon after `return` and break our code.

 Now we're passing down two props from Board to Square: `value` and `onClick`.
 The latter is a function that Square can call.
 Let's make the following changes to Square: